LegoTypes/ha-synthetic-sensors/docs/Dev/state_and_entity_design_guide.md

 sensors:
   voltage_analyzer:
     entity_id: sensor.span_panel_voltage  # Mapping exists but value is None
-    formula: "state * 1.1"  # 'state' resolves to "unknown" (None treated as STATE_UNKNOWN)
+    formula: "state * 1.1"  # 'state' resolves to None; alternate state handlers may convert this to a usable value
-    # Result: Formula evaluates with "unknown" value (NO EXCEPTION)
+    # Result: Formula evaluates according to alternate state handlers (NO EXCEPTION)
 ```

 **Behavior**: The None value can be handled by alternate state handlers, formula evaluation continues, and no exception is